LuisGC/blog/content/blog/2018/12/The-German-Romantische-Strasse.md

 We enjoyed a lot the Castle, if any of the other places that we found closed are similar the _Romantische Strasse_ will clearly worth a second visit.

+We also visited the [Sternwarte Weikersheim Observatory](https://de.wikipedia.org/wiki/Sternwarte_Weikersheim), just in case it was open, but we were unlucky again.

 ## Röttingen

+[Röttingen](https://en.wikipedia.org/wiki/R%C3%B6ttingen) was another quick visit before lunch.
+Their well preserved medieval fortifications and old town deserved a visit.
+The [Brattenstein Castle](https://de.wikipedia.org/wiki/Burg_Brattenstein) looked nice, it was closed but we could at least see that it also serves as a small open air theater.
+Another interesting place in seasons with better weather conditions.

 ## Rothenburg ob der Tauber